neilsambhu/carla-roach/timeline/README4.md

 12/5/2022 10:28:50 PM: create regex to filter vehicles from list of objects
 # Podman Ubuntu 18.04
 2/1/2023 8:24:43 PM: made podman-carla/0ubuntu.sh file.
 Use Ctrl+P+Q to detach from container.
-## Commands to install CARLA 0.9.13 within the Ubuntu container
+## Attempt 1: (failed) Commands to install CARLA 0.9.13 within the Ubuntu container
 ~~2/1/2023 8:52:21 PM:
 ```
 apt-get update &&